MicrosoftDocs/windows-itpro-docs/windows/deployment/update/optional-content.md

 - Language-based and regional FODs (for example, Language.Basic~~~ja-jp~0.0.1.0)
 - Local Experience Packs

-Optional content isn’t included by default in the Windows image file that is part of the operating system media available in the Volume Licensing Service Center (VLSC).
-Instead, it’s released as an additional ISO file on VLSC.
+Optional content isn't included by default in the Windows image file that is part of the operating system media available in the Volume Licensing Service Center (VLSC).
+Instead, it's released as an additional ISO file on VLSC.
 Shipping these features out of the operating system media and shipping them separately reduces the disk footprint of Windows.
-This approach provides more space for user’s data.
+This approach provides more space for user's data.
 It also reduces the time needed to service the operating system, whether installing a monthly quality update or upgrading to a newer version.
 A smaller default Windows image also means less data to transmit over the network.

 ## Why is acquiring optional content challenging?